kBlazewicz/Web-Development-Introduction/README.md

+#Avielable at kBlazewicz.github.io

-Single Page Application made for web development course at AGHust
+##Single Page Application made for web development course at AGHust

+##To test manager view log in as manager@gmail.com and password 12345678

 # Restaurant

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.